Updated: Dec 27, 2022

 Victims Of Workplace Sexual Harassment Have Options

 The conduct must be against the victim's will to be termed harassment.
-As a result, if you have been sexually harassed, you must inform the harasser (verbally or in writing) that the behavior is undesirable, inappropriate, and should cease immediately.
+As a result, if you have been sexually harassed, you must inform the harasser (verbally or in writing) that the behavior is undesirable and inappropriate and should cease immediately.
 It would also benefit the investigation if evidence of the activity was documented.

-If your firm has harassment policies in place, it is recommended to report it to HR or submit a complaint internally.
+If your firm has harassment policies, it is recommended to report them to HR or submit a complaint internally.

 However, if you do not see any progress evidence, you can seek legal advice or hire an Employment Lawyer in Los Angeles.
 These experts can assist you in evaluating the situation and offering vital advice on your claims.

-A good next step could be to file a complaint with your state administrative agency or the Equal Employment Opportunity Commission (EEOC), a federal body that enforces federal laws pertaining to workplace harassment and discrimination.
+A good next step could be to file a complaint with your state administrative agency or the Equal Employment Opportunity Commission (EEOC), a federal body that enforces federal laws about workplace harassment and discrimination.

 Find An Employment Lawyer in Los Angeles